qmk/qmk_firmware/docs/feature_converters.md

 #define CONVERT_TO_PROTON_C_RXLED
 ```

-These are defaults based on what has been implemented for STM32 boards.
+The following defaults are based on what has been implemented for STM32 boards.

 | Feature                                      | Notes                                                                                                            |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------------------|